 I know, having your genuine issues belittled or dismissed by others is absolutely awful.
-I’ve experienced it myself.
+I experience it myself.

-To those who are pro-ABA, anti-ABA, pro-medicine, anti-medicine, pro-homeschooling, anti-homeschooling and all etcs:
+To those who are pro-medication, anti-medication, pro-homeschooling, anti-homeschooling and all etcs:

 I’m glad you have found the option which suits your child, and whichever stance you take I hope they benefit loads from it.
 But please respect that your child is different to the child of that guy you’re arguing with over the internet.
 His/her needs may be different.